aeagle/react-spaces/README.md

 # React Spaces

-React Spaces allows you to divide a page or container into spaces.
+React Spaces allows you to divide a page or container HTML element into spaces.
 These spaces know how to behave in relation to each other and can also be divided into further nested spaces.

 [View examples here](http://www.allaneagle.com/react-spaces/demo/)